iv461/norm_constrained_qp_solver/README.md

 This problem is also known as the Trust-Region Subproblem (TRS).
 The solver is based on eigen-decomposition with subsequent root-finding.
-The solver is also fast for small fixed-sized matrices.
+The solver is optimized for small, fixed-sized matrices.

 # Dependencies